Elon University: Academics

 The university includes Elon College, the College of Arts and Sciences; the Martha and Spencer Love School of Business; the School of Communications; the Dr. Jo Watts Williams School of Education; the School of Law; and the School of Health Sciences.
 Master's programs are offered in business administration, business analytics, accounting, interactive media, education, physician assistant studies, and doctoral programs include physical therapy and law.
 Elon operates on a 4-1-4 academic calendar, including a four-week term in January known as Winter Term.

-In 2009, the Phi Beta Kappa Society voted to establish a chapter at Elon.
+In 2009, Phi Beta Kappa society voted to establish a chapter at Elon.

 Elon is accredited by the Southern Association of Colleges and Schools.

 Elon College, the College of Arts and Sciences

 Elon College, the College of Arts and Sciences, offers 51 undergraduate majors within three divisions: the Arts and Humanities, the Social and Behavioral Sciences, and the Natural, Mathematical and Computational Sciences.
 Elon College is the largest of the university's colleges.